Regularized $\zeta_{\Delta}(1)$ for Polyhedra: Asymptotics of for polyhedron with small pinch

-\begin{rem} There are the following probabilistic interpretations of the pointwise Robin mass $m(y)$ and ${\it reg}\zeta_\Delta(1)$ {\rm(}see Theorem {\rm 4.2}, \cite{Steiners Game}{\rm)}.
-Suppose that a Brownian particle starts from some given point $x\in X$, then the expectation value $t(x\to {\rm rand})$ of the time it takes to approach the (metric) $\epsilon$-neighbourhood of a randomly chosen point $y\in X$ is independent of $x$ and equals to
+\begin{Remark} There are the following probabilistic interpretations of the pointwise Robin mass~$m(y)$ and $\operatorname{reg}\zeta_\Delta(1)$ (see \cite[Theorem 4.2]{Steiners-Game}).
+Suppose that a Brownian particle starts from some given point $x\in X$, then the expectation value $t(x\to {\rm rand})$ of the time it takes to approach the (metric) $\epsilon$-neighbourhood of a randomly chosen point $y\in X$ is independent of $x$ and equals~to

-At the same time, if a Brownian particle starts from a random point of $X$, then the expectation value $t({\rm rand}\to y)$ of the time it takes to approach the (metric) $\epsilon$-neighbourhood of a given point $y\in X$ is equal to
+At the same time, if a Brownian particle starts from a random point of $X$, then the expectation value $t({\rm rand}\to y)$ of the time it takes to approach the (metric) $\epsilon$-neighbourhood of a given point~${y\in X}$ is equal~to